Eternal Gandhi Museum Houston Opening

-The total budget for EGMH is $10 million, of which we have raised $7.3 million.
-To support this project, please help spread the word and follow us on our social media platforms – Facebook @egmhouston and Instagram @egmhouston.
-To learn more and donate, please visit www.egmh.org or call 832-850-EGMH.
-You can also write to email@example.com.
+The total budget for EGMH is $10 million, of which we have raised $7.6 million.
+To support this project, please help spread the word and follow us on our social media platforms – Facebook and Instagram – @egmhouston.
+To learn more and donate, please visit www.egmh.org, call 832-850-EGMH, or email email@example.com.